tylerneylon/small_notes/mind_model/mind_model.md

 A central concept in this model is what I call an *action model*.
 The name is a natural evolution of *language models*, being systems that understand and can produce language.
-That is, an action model understands and can produce *actions*.
+Thus an action model understands and can produce *actions*.

 You can think of an LLM, in simple terms, like this: